4th-Grader Shows Off Wild QB Skills in Viral Video

 An entire industry has launched around developing the skills of young quarterbacks, with individual trainers, academies, and year-round seven-on-seven leagues popping up.
 As a result, young quarterbacks seem more refined than they were years ago.

-On Tuesday, SportsCenter posted a video of fourth-grader Sebastian Circo out of Omaha going through passing drills.
+On Tuesday, SportsCenter posted a video of fourth-grader Sam Holcomb going through passing drills.
 For a player that young, he has an absolute cannon and some impressive footwork.

 Even NFL quarterbacks took notice.
-Responding to a joking tweet that called Circo a rehabbing Zach Wilson, the Jets QB got in on the fun.
+Responding to a joking tweet that called Holcomb a rehabbing Zach Wilson, the Jets QB got in on the fun.

 SI Recommends

-Note: Editor’s note: Holcomb was originally misidentified as another player.
-SI regrets the error.